seanmerron/Retirement-Roadmap/README.md

 You can't start saving until you start tracking your money.
 You must break the fear of looking at your accounts.

 Create a free account on [Mint.com](http://Mint.com) and add all of your accounts (Banks, Loans, Credit Cards, Assets)
 -   This will give you a snapshot of your current net worth.
-It's OK, things should get better from here.
+Net worth is like your current financial health/picture.
+It's like how your weight reflects your fitness.
+It's like your current score in a videogame.
+You'll see how far above or under water you are if you were to liquidate everything and give you a baseline to start improving on today.
 -   If you notice that you have multiple of the same types of accounts, try to consolidate them and close extra accounts to simplify account management.
 -    Be careful consolidating credit cards.
 Make sure there are no balance transfer fees and you're getting everything to the lowest APR card.
 -    If you own a home with some equity you'll most likely get the lowest rates from a home equity loan vs. keeping other loan types and credit cards.